Promoting Mental Wellness in Communities in Kenya

 HEALTHY BODIES HEALTHY MINDS

-Let’s walk, breathe, connect, and nurture both body and mind.
-Healthy Bodies, Healthy Minds! 💚🚶♀️🚶♂️
+Let’s walk, breathe, reflect, and recharge in nature as we nurture both body and mind.

 -